 The one bothersome thing for me is, “The Greying Hair”.
 It’s not so much that greying hair can make you look older (that’s one thing), but it’s just the having-to-deal with it and eventually it feels like a chore.
 So, as I started more greying and even white hair, I decided to color it lighter.
 I know that graying and white hair is just another part of aging and looks good on so many people, but I wasn’t ready just yet, to have that look..
 I had been in the beauty business for years (when I was younger) I changed the color of my hair all the time, yet it doesn’t feel the same when you’re (having to) color it to cover the grey.
 However, I am grateful and have surely earned those “Grey-Hairs”.

-Most people as they age or begin to get older, may complain about aging, in what they can’t do or didn’t get to do.
+Most people as they age or begin to get older, may complain about aging and what they can’t do or didn’t get to do.
 This is common, but when it’s in excess (as complaining) about getting older and not being able to be enjoying their life, they seem to get in a mindset of feeling too old and speaking negatively can start to make one feel sick.
-This most likely, is done out of fear, regrets and uncertainty.
+This most likely is done out of fear, regrets and uncertainty.
 In addition to, not adhering to their health or accepting and coping beneficially with changes in themselves and their lives.
 As I said above, people get older, but they still may want to do more (to check off that bucket list), but just as when younger, there are factors that take place.
 Some factors could be, getting injured or hurt, sometimes it take longer to heal as people age, for others it’s finding their-own-time because they may care for aging parents and have young adult children with grandchildren that they want to spend time with (which can be a good thing) and others may have health issues, financial issues etc.. these can also determine, how much one is able to or can do.

 As well, when we compare our lives and ourselves to other people (especially as we age) it can cause deception and inaccuracies of reality.
 People cope in all different ways to aging, in how they do things and how they look.
 I personally have never had any enhancements, augmentation’s or any alterations (well I color my hair).
 I always felt, clean water and the foods we eat (getting proper nutrition) is most vital.
 Yet, not everyone has access to some things nor are willing to do some things.
 “Aging is a process within nature, one in which you don’t necessarily need to fight it and yet, not totally be accepting of it”.
 Sure it’s nice to have a little help and looking better, but you know the sayings “You don’t want to mess with Mother Nature” and “If it’s not broke, then don’t try and fix it” (well a little maybe), but not much or too much.